cran-task-views/Spatial/Spatial.md

 Installing packages linking to PROJ, GDAL or GEOS
 -------------------------------------------------

-Installation of packages like `r pkg("sf")` and `r pkg("terra")` which use external software libraries such as PROJ, GDAL or GEOS requires care.
+Installation of packages like `r pkg("gdalraster")`, `r pkg("sf")` and `r pkg("terra")` which use external software libraries such as PROJ, GDAL or GEOS requires care.
 For most users on platforms such as Windows or macOS who are not themselves package developers, it is always better to avoid what are known as source installs, because CRAN binary packages include all of the external software required.
 Because `getOption("pkgType")` on these platforms is usually `"both"`, you may be asked to choose to install a source package if it is more recent than the latest binary.

 Please do not be tempted to choose a source install for `r pkg("sf")` or